-- Stress can cause sleep problems.
-Not getting enough sleep is a common seizure trigger for many people.
+- Stress can cause difficulty sleeping; and not getting enough sleep is a common seizure trigger for many people.

 - Those who identify stress as a seizure trigger also report greater anxiety and depression, which are known to contribute to stress.
-This may, in turn, And contribute to more seizures!
+This may, in turn, contribute to more seizures.

 Can stress cause seizures?

 For many people living with epilepsy, stress can trigger seizures.
-A recent review of stress in people with refractory epilepsy suggests that stress is the most frequently reported seizure trigger.
+A recent review of stress in people with refractory epilepsy stress in people with refractory epilepsy suggests that stress is the most frequently reported seizure trigger.
 Seizures may be more likely to happen at times of stress or may be worse or different than usual.

 It is not known why stress can trigger a seizure.
 Is it the stress itself or the person’s reaction to the stress?
 There are also biological connections between the brain, our behavior, and mood.